-2.4 Establish Regional Annual Catch Limits (ACLs) for Atlantic Migratory Group King Mackerel and Spanish Mackerel
+2.4 Establish Regional Commercial Quotas for Atlantic Migratory Group King Mackerel and Spanish Mackerel

-2.4.1 Action 4.1 - Establish Regional Annual Catch Limits (ACLs) for Atlantic Migratory Group King Mackerel
+2.4.1 Action 4.1 - Establish Regional Commercial Quotas for Atlantic Migratory Group King Mackerel

-Alternative 1: No Action - retain one commercial ACL for the Atlantic migratory group king mackerel
+Alternative 1: No Action - retain one commercial quota for the Atlantic migratory group king mackerel.

-Alternative 2: Establish a separate commercial ACL of Atlantic migratory group king mackerel for North Carolina based on Options a-d below.
+Alternative 2: Establish a separate commercial quota of Atlantic migratory group king mackerel for North Carolina based on Options a-d below.
 Monitoring and implementation would be based on Options e-g below.

-- Option a- The North Carolina ACL would be the Atlantic migratory group ACL times the average of the proportion of landings in North Carolina from 2007-2008 through 2011-2012. - Option b- The North Carolina ACL would be the Atlantic migratory group ACL times the average of the proportion of landings in North Carolina from 2002-2003 through 2011-2012. - Option c The North Carolina ACL would be the Atlantic migratory group ACL times (50% of the proportion of landings in North Carolina 2002-2003 through 2011-2012 and 50% of the proportion of landings in North Carolina 2007-2008 through 2011-2012). - Option d- The North Carolina ACL would be the Atlantic migratory group ACL times the average of the proportion of landings in North Carolina from 1997-1998 through 2011-2012. - Option e- NMFS would monitor landings in both North Carolina and the rest of the states and close the exclusive economic zone (EEZ) of each area when the respective ACL is met or expected to be met. - Option f- North Carolina would monitor landings in North Carolina and prohibit landings in North Carolina when the North Carolina ACL is met or projected to be met.
-NMFS would monitor landings in the rest of the states and close the entire EEZ when the General Atlantic ACL is reached. - Option g- North Carolina would monitor landings in North Carolina and inform NMFS when the North Carolina ACL is met or expected to be met; NMFS would then close the EEZ off North Carolina.
-NMFS would monitor landings in the rest of the states and close the EEZ off those states when the ACL is reached.
+- Option a: The North Carolina quota would be the Atlantic migratory group ACL times the average of the proportion of landings in North Carolina from 2007/2008 through 2011/2012. - Option b: The North Carolina quota would be the Atlantic migratory group ACL times the average of the proportion of landings in North Carolina from 2002/2003 through 2011/2012. - Option c: The North Carolina quota would be the Atlantic migratory group ACL times (50% of the proportion of landings in North Carolina 2002/2003 through 2011/2012 and 50% of the proportion of landings in North Carolina 2007/2008 through 2011/2012). - Option d: The North Carolina quota would be the Atlantic migratory group ACL times the average of the proportion of landings in North Carolina from 1997/1998 through 2011/2012. - Option e: NMFS would monitor landings in both North Carolina and the rest of the states and close the EEZ of each area when the respective quota is met or expected to be met. - Option f: North Carolina would monitor landings in North Carolina and prohibit landings in North Carolina when the North Carolina quota is met or projected to be met.
+NMFS would monitor landings in the rest of the states and close the entire EEZ when the General Atlantic quota is reached. - Option g: North Carolina would monitor landings in North Carolina and inform NMFS when the North Carolina quota is met or expected to be met; NMFS would then close the EEZ off North Carolina.
+NMFS would monitor landings in the rest of the states and close the EEZ off those states when the quota is reached.